Venice in 3 Days: tips, what to see, and much more

 Glass factory

-Arriving in Murano, one of the essential stops you must make is to visit the glass factory.
+When you arrive in Murano, one of the must-do stops you must make is to book a visit to a glass factory.
 The island is known throughout Italy for manufacturing and designing handcrafted all kinds of glass for years.

-You can take the opportunity to buy a souvenir here directly as in Venice prices go up.
-Definitely worth taking a little piece of the island with you.
+You can take advantage of buying here directly a souvenir, as in Venice prices go up.
+Definitely worth taking a piece of the island with you.

 Church of Santa Maria degli Angeli and the lighthouse

-Two of the great attractions that you can take advantage to know during your morning on the island of Murano are the Church of Santa Maria degli Angeli, which took a great prominence in the sixteenth century and retains a spectacular Byzantine mosaic and the Murano lighthouse built of marble and crowning the entire island.
+Two of the great attractions that you can take advantage of during your morning on the island of Murano are the Church of Santa Maria degli Angeli, which took a great prominence in the sixteenth century and preserves a spectacular Byzantine mosaic, as well as the Murano lighthouse built of marble and crowning the entire island.

 Lunch on the island